atflick/tourist-app-project-3/README.md

 # tourist-app-project-3

-As a user I should be able to select this city I wish to find events in.
-As a user I should be able select a category of event I wish to attend.
-As a user I should be able to select an event and get the details of the event.
+As a user I should be able to select this city I wish to find events in. (done) As a user I should be able select a category of event I wish to attend. (done) As a user I should be able to select an event and get the details of the event.
 As a user I should be able to get a map of the location of the event.
 As a user I should be able to comment on an event.